 In 2005 Dana saw a need to help members of the Ossining community with small interest-free loans to overcome one-time obstacles.
 She and Catherine Borgia co-founded the Ossining Micro Fund (OMF) with help from the Ossining Rotary and served as its president for 10 years.
 OMF partners with many safety-net organizations including Open Door FMC, Hope’s Door, Ossining Children Center, and IFCA.
 To date, OMF has loaned over $200,000 to community residents and is one of Ossining’s great success stories.

 In 2008 Dana became the Communications Director for New York State Assemblywoman Sandy Galef in her Ossining office and was soon promoted to Chief of Staff.
 Dana supervised the Ossining office, constituent services, the successful intern program, communications and outreach, and represented the Assemblywoman at events around the 95th Assembly District, including on the Mid-Hudson Regional Economic Development Committee.

-Dana has also served on the Village of Ossining’s Comprehensive Plan Committee, as a charter member of Ossining Communities That Care, as a Hudson Valley Pattern for Progress Fellow, and on the board of SUNY New Paltz’s Benjamin Center.
-She is treasurer for Historic Hudson River Towns, on the board of the Energy Improvement Corporation (Energize NY), and an advisory board member for Teatown Lake Reservation.
-She serves as ex oficio board member of the Sing Sing Prison Museum.
+Dana currently serves as first Vice President of the Westchester Municipal Officials Association and is on the boards of the Westchester Municipal Planning Federation and Sustainable Westchester.
+She has also served on the Village of Ossining’s Comprehensive Plan Committee, as a charter member of Ossining Communities That Care, as a Hudson Valley Pattern for Progress Fellow, and on the advisory board of SUNY New Paltz’s Benjamin Center.
+She is treasurer for Historic Hudson River Towns, and an advisory board member for Teatown Lake Reservation.
+She serves as ex officio board member of the Sing Sing Prison Museum.
 She holds a black belt in Tae Kwon Do through UMAC in Briarcliff, and loves to hike, bike, kayak and explore in the Hudson Valley with family and friends.

 Proud Member of